Feel like yourself again

 Check out our guide to how to determine your hair type if you’re not sure where you fit.

-As for how each hair type looks when it’s damaged, all hair textures experience breakage, split ends, dull appearance and a lack of volume.
-After that, however, things can differ from one hair type to another.
+As for how each hair type looks when it’s damaged, all hair textures experience breakage, split ends, dull appearance, and a lack of volume.
+After that, though, things can differ from one hair type to another.

 Straight Hair

 Straight hair is most prone to straight-up breakage.
-This issue can affect all kinds of straight hair, but it’s a particular risk in fine hair, which is usually more fragile.
+This issue can affect people with all kinds of straight hair, but it’s a particular risk for those with fine hair, which is very fragile.

-Perming or using a curling iron can also remove hair oil and cause hair breakage, so be careful how you style.
+Perming or using a curling iron can also remove hair oil and cause hair breakage, so be careful how you style your straight hair.

-Oh, and because straight hair tends to be finer, remember to protect it from UV rays and other common causes of everyday damage.
-And if you have fair skin, make sure a dermatologist checks your scalp from time to time, because people with fair hair also tend to need more skin care.
+And because straight hair tends to be finer, remember to protect it from UV rays and other common causes of everyday damage.
+If you have fair skin, make sure a dermatologist checks your scalp from time to time, because people with fair hair also tend to need more skin care.

 Wavy Hair

-Fine hair tends to break more easily than coarse hair, since some hair care products can weigh it down.
-Unfortunately, wavy hair can sometimes be the worst of both worlds — fine but also prone to tangles.
+Fine hair often breaks more easily than coarse hair, since some hair care products can weigh it down.
+Unfortunately, some wavy hair folks get the worst of both worlds — fine hair that’s also prone to tangles.

 Curly Hair

-Curly hair that has become damaged will lose shine and volume, and become frizzy.
-It’s also substantially more susceptible to friction damage, as each textured follicle rubs against its neighbors at odd angles.
+Damaged curly hair will lose shine and volume, and become frizzy.
+It’s also much more susceptible to friction damage, as each textured follicle rubs against its neighbors at odd angles.

-Imagine if a tangled headphone cord was brittle, and you’ll get the idea.
+Imagine a brittle, tangled headphone cord, and you’ll get the idea.
 Detangling with a wide-tooth comb and letting your hair air dry can protect its keratin and oil, both of which can reduce future damage.

 Coily Hair

-Coily hair is typically the most coarse and thick hair type.
+Coily hair is the coarsest, thickest hair type.
 It typically has a medulla layer (a deep, inner layer) in addition to the cuticle (outer layer) and cortex (middle layer) — all of these can be damaged, especially by straightening products and processes, and can cause the hair to break.

 As we’ve mentioned, hair damage and dryness are not the same thing.
-And a variety of issues can either cause or contribute to both hair damage or hair dryness, though there is some overlap.
+Many issues can either cause or contribute to hair damage and hair dryness, and there’s often some overlap.

-Intrinsic factors such as poor nutrition or an unhealthy lifestyle, and extrinsic factors such as excessive sun exposure or harmful hair products can all mess with your hair and cause both dryness and damage.
+Factors like poor nutrition, an unhealthy lifestyle, and UV exposure can all mess with your hair and lead to both dryness and damage.

 While your hair’s texture can tell you a lot about how to style and care for it, you’ll benefit just as much from learning about your hair and scalp issues.

-• Nutritional deficiencies can stop your hair from receiving the vitamins, minerals and other nutrients it needs to grow properly.
-For example, iron deficiency is linked to a form of hair shedding that can cause your hair to appear thin and patchy.
+• Nutritional deficiencies.
+These can stop your hair from getting the vitamins, minerals, and other nutrients it needs to grow properly.

-• Medications, such as retinoids, beta-blockers and anticoagulants, can cause your hair to become thinner than normal.
+• Medications.
+Retinoids, beta-blockers, and blood thinners, can cause your hair to become thinner than normal.

-These factors may affect your hair texture, your hair’s protein content and the rate at which your hair grows.
-In some cases, intrinsic factors that affect your hair health can contribute to dull hair or certain forms of temporary hair loss, such as telogen effluvium.
+These factors may affect your hair texture, your hair’s protein content, and the rate at which your hair grows.
+In some cases, they can contribute to dull hair or forms of temporary hair loss, like telogen effluvium.

-Many external and extrinsic causes of hair damage and hair dryness might not be a surprise to you, because the same things that can harm your skin can also damage your hair.
+Many environmental causes of hair damage and hair dryness might not be a surprise to you, because the same things that can harm your skin can also damage your hair.

 These habits can strip away your hair’s protective lipid layer, causing it to become dry and more prone to damage.